 The Custom importer makes it possible to quickly load simple feeds into Datatrics.
 These feeds can contain content items, conversions, and profiles.
 Imported content can for example be used for product recommendations.
-The expected file types for the custom importer are .csv or .xml.

 1. What should my files look like?